Limay: History

-The Dominican and Franciscan friars settled in Limay by the late 1600s, using its rich limestone deposits to build churches in Orion and Balanga.
-The town was a Barangay of Orion.
-The name Limay came from the Spanish word "Lima or Lime (material)", also known as Calcium oxide, a white calcium compound used in making Cement.
+Dominican and Franciscan friars settled Limay by the late 1600s, using its rich limestone deposits to build churches in Orion and Balanga.
+At the time, Limay was a Barangay of Orion.

 In the Philippine revolution of 1898, Limay inhabitants fought for their independence.
-American Governor-General Francis Burton Harrison's Executive Order of January 1, 1917, created Limay as the last Bataan municipality.
+American Governor-General Francis Burton Harrison's Executive Order of January 1, 1917, created Limay as the latest municipality.

 In 1913, the Cadwallader-Gibson Lumber Company employed Limayans and Visayan immigrants.

-During the World War II, Limay became the host to the first medical hospital of American and Filipino forces, run by the "Angels of Bataan".
-In Lamao, Limay, Major General Edward P. King capitulated to the Japanese forces, after the last stand of the American and Filipino forces faltered along the banks of the Alangan River.
+During World War II, Limay hosted the first medical hospital of American and Filipino forces, run by the "Angels of Bataan".
+In Barrio Lamao, Major General Edward P. King capitulated to the Japanese forces, after the last stand of the American and Filipino forces faltered along the banks of the Alangan River.

+In 2024, the 2024 Manila Bay oil spill occurred 3.6 nautical miles (6.7 km) off the east coast of Lamao Point, Barangay Lamao.
+Governor Joet Garcia declared a no-fishing zone on Limay.